VictorSK/railsglyphs/README.md

 # Basic usage
 icon('solid', 'check')

-# With text
+# With text (text will be wrapped in <span class="icon-text">)
 icon('outline', 'user', 'Profile')

 # Custom size and HTML attributes
 icon('solid', 'x', 'Close', size: 40, title: 'Close this window', class: 'text-red-500')
 ```

-This will render a scalable SVG icon, optionally followed by text, with your custom size and HTML attributes applied.
+This will render a scalable SVG icon, optionally followed by text (wrapped in a span for styling), with your custom size and HTML attributes applied.

 ## Adding or Customizing Icons